 The one-year Master's programme Jewish Studies focuses on Jewish culture and intellectual life from antiquity to the present.
-This MA is unique in that it offers, next to a solid methodological basis and the weeklong International Winter School in Jewish Studies, a tailor-made programme for each student.
+This Master is unique in that it offers, next to a solid methodological basis and the weeklong International Winter School in Jewish Studies, a tailor-made programme for each student.

 Following a general theoretical and methodological seminar, you will take tutorials and/or electives in subjects related to your desired area of expertise.
 Together with the study adviser and tutors, you will draw up your own trajectory.
 The staff participating in the programme cover a broad range of subjects, periods and approaches: Second Temple period and ancient rabbinic Judaism, medieval culture, with particular emphasis on philosophy and history of the sciences, early modern and modern cultural and intellectual history (including Amsterdam’s Jewish past and present), book history, Modern Hebrew and Israeli literature and culture, and Yiddish studies.